top of page

 Recent events

-The North Northamptonshire Tree Warden network was ‘relaunched’ with a meeting for old and new Tree Wardens at East Carlton Countryside Park on 17th April 2024.
+The North Northamptonshire Tree Warden network was ‘relaunched’ with a meeting for old and new Tree Wardens at East Carlton Countryside Park in 2024.

 10 Tree Wardens from all over North Northamptonshire were present and had the opportunity to learn more about the scheme.
 Sam Village, the National Tree Warden Scheme Coordinator presented the Induction Module: Championing your Local Trees which allowed the volunteers to learn more about the Tree Council and what it means to be a Tree Warden.